fadilfahrudin/fadilfahrudin-v2/README.md

 # Portfolio 1.1.2
 ## Description
-Portfolio and also history project from Fadil Fahrudin
+Portfolio and also a history project from Fadil Fahrudin

 ### Features
 - Project Blog